sscansan/genomics_and_GWAS_tutorials/README.md

 and bioinformatic tools, and make use of other repositories, scripts and data sources, taken or modified as such.

-The report of the studies is in progress in:
+The report of the studies in progress is at:

 > "Report/build/Genomics_proj.pdf"